Aircraft General Knowledge (AGK)

 Fuel venting system

-To prevent some underpressure while descending, fuel tanks consists of a venting system.
-This helps to maintain the atmospheric pressure in the fuel tank and is very critical at high-wing planes to ensure fuel always flows to the engine due to gravity.
-This does it by maintaining the outside atmospheric pressure so no vacuum can occur.
+Fuel tanks have a venting system to maintain atmospheric pressure in the tank as fuel is used and as pressure or temperature changes.
+This is very critical at high-wing planes to ensure fuel always flows to the engine due to gravity.
+If the vent becomes blocked, a vacuum can form in the tank and fuel flow to the engine can be restricted or stopped.
 Types of venting are:

 Fuel tanks also have a drain at the bottom side, which can be used if any contamination or water is in the fuel and the color can be checked.
 Here we also have a strainer where water and contamination can be removed from the tank.